electro-logic/Oscilloscope/README.md

 You can also write some code with C# to post-process CSV data and extrapolate relevant information for your application (ex.
 I used it to get velocity profile of my system from the waveform of a revolution detector).

-## Dependencies
+## VISA SDK

 Rigol oscilloscope support Virtual Instrument Software Architecture (VISA) standard for configuring, programming, and troubleshooting instrumentation systems.
+To create software that support VISA devices you need to install VISA SDK:

+NI-VISA SDK 17.5 (749 MB, only for compiling code)

+http://www.ni.com/download/ni-visa-17.5/7220/en/

+Assembly referenced by projects are located into:

+C:\Program Files\IVI Foundation\VISA\Microsoft.NET\Framework64\v4.0.30319\NI VISA.NET 17.5
+C:\Program Files\IVI Foundation\VISA\Microsoft.NET\Framework64\v2.0.50727\VISA.NET Shared Components 5.8.0

+See Rigol Documentation for commands to interact with the oscilloscope

+https://www.rigol.eu/products/digital-oscilloscopes/1000/

+## GNUPLOT

 Graphs are generated with Gnuplot software to avoid reinventing the wheel.
 Data can be analyzed and graphed also with Excel or any software that can open CSV files.

-NI-VISA SDK 17.5 (for compiling code)

-http://www.ni.com/download/ni-visa-17.5/7220/en/

-Rigol Documentation

-https://www.rigol.eu/products/digital-oscilloscopes/1000/

 Gnuplot 5.2 (for graphs, optional)